vanillarapist/vanillarapist/README.md

 adhd + aspd

-ESFP 7W8 783 SX/SO SANG-HOL EFVL
+ESFP 7W8 783 sx/so sang-hol EFVL

 any prns